WLJSTeam/wljs-docs/docs/frontend/Dynamics.md

 The binding itself happens between `Rectangle` and `length`, but not `Graphics`, therefore only partial reevaluation occurs.
 To know more about details see [WLJS](../../../interpreter/Advanced/symbols.md).

 :::danger
 Not all functions support dynamic binding or updates.
-Please check __Reference__ section, if the argument or a function supports dynamic updates.
+Please check __Reference__ section, if the argument or a function supports updates.
 :::

 ## Event-based approach